moven0831/crescent-rs256-sd-example-app/sample/README.md

     E->>C: fetch /delete/?cred_uid=<cred_uid>
 ```

 ## Proof presentation

-The following diagram illustrates the proof presentation sequence.
+The following diagram illustrates the proof presentation sequence, for both JWT and mDL credentials.
+The flow differs for a Browser Extension that does not support creating show proofs (see [`client/README.md`](./client/README.md)).

 ```mermaid
 sequenceDiagram